artemrizhov/django-mail-templated/README.rst

     # Then restore when ready to continue.
     message = pickle.loads(get_message_from_db())

-    # Force immediate template load if you want to handle this somehow.
+    # Force the immediate template load if you want to handle it somehow.
     try:
         message.load_template('email/hello.tpl')
     except TemplateDoesNotExist: